 Preventing Hospital Infections with Vitamin D

 The longer one is hospitalized the more likely he or she will come down with a hospital-acquired infection.
-We now have growing evidence that vitamin D can prevent hospital infections.
+We now have growing evidence that vitamin D is useful in preventing hospital infections.

 This article discusses vitamin D’s role in enhancing innate immunity and potentiating antimicrobial activity fungi, viruses, and bacteria through various mechanisms.